-Processes Associated With Curriculum Committee
+Processes Associated with Curriculum Committee

 (with notes by BC 5-10-16 and edits by BC 11-10-16 and 2-11-17)

-Processes requiring Curriculum Committee approval (i.e., those involving academic courses and programs of study, and the review of courses, policies and procedures) are described below.
-Forms associated with the following processes are listed in the Appendix to this handbook and are available at the NWIC Faculty Web Site.
-(Note: Reference CC Process document on CC website here.)
+Items requiring Curriculum Committee approval (such as those involving academic courses and programs of study, academic policies and procedures, or the creation of definitions related to academic matters) are described in detail in the Curriculum Committee Process: Guidelines for Curriculum Committee Agenda Items document, which is posted at the Curriculum Committee website along with associated forms.
+This document also includes details regarding required steps subsequent to Curriculum Committee approval so that approved items may be implemented.

-In addition to the following information, various materials useful to the creation and revision of academic courses include guidelines regarding general education requirement distribution areas, course level characteristics, and credit and credit load definitions.
-These are available at the NWIC Faculty Web Site.
+In addition, various materials useful to the creation and revision of academic courses including guidelines regarding general education requirement distribution areas, course level characteristics, and credit and credit load definitions are posted at the Curriculum Committee website.

 A. Academic Courses